Liga FPD

-The Primera División of Costa Rica, commonly known as Fútbol de Primera División (FPD), and Liga Promerica for sponsorship reasons, is the top professional association football division in Costa Rica.
+The Primera División of Costa Rica, commonly known as Liga de Fútbol de Primera División (Liga FPD), and Liga Promerica for sponsorship reasons, is the top professional association football division in Costa Rica.
 It is administered by the Unión de Clubes de Fútbol de la Primera División (UNAFUT).
 The league consists of 12 teams, with the last-placed team relegated to the Liga de Ascenso.

 The league was founded in 1921, with Herediano crowned as the first champions.
-Saprissa is the most successful club having won the championship a record 37 times.
-Together with Alajuelense (30 titles) and Herediano (29 titles), they have dominated the league.
+Saprissa is the most successful club having won the championship a record 40 times.
+Together with Herediano (31 titles) and Alajuelense (30 titles) they have dominated the league.

 Competition format

 The Liga FPD features a format in which two separate tournaments are held over the course of one particular season.
 The Torneo de Apertura (Spanish for "Opening Tournament") lasts from July to December, while the Torneo de Clausura (Spanish for "Closing Tournament") lasts from January to May.
 From 2007 to 2017, these were known respectively as Torneo de Invierno ("Winter Tournament") and Torneo de Verano ("Summer Tournament"), based on the Costa Rican seasons, with the Invierno tournament played during the rainy season and the Verano tournament played during the dry season.

 A separate tournament is played on stages.
 The first stage follows the usual double round-robin format.
 During the course of a tournament, each club plays every other club twice, once at home and once away, for a total of 22 matchdays.
 Teams receive three points for a win, one point for a draw, and no points for a loss.
 Teams are ranked by total points, with the top-four clubs at the end of the stage qualifying to the second stage.
 The second stage consists of a quadrangular in which the best four teams qualified will face each other twice again, adding 6 additional matchdays.
 If the top team of the first stage also wins the quadrangular, the club will be crowned as champions; otherwise, a double-legged final will be played between the winners of the first stage and the winners of the quadrangular to determine the champion.